KnightNight101/UoR_APP/Draft_2/FEATURES.md

 ## Conclusion

-The Draft_2 Project Management Platform represents a comprehensive, modern approach to team collaboration and project management.
-With its solid foundation of React and Flask technologies, professional UI/UX design, and scalable architecture, the platform is well-positioned for continued development and production deployment.

-The current implementation demonstrates strong architectural decisions, security-conscious design, and user-focused interface development.
-While several features require backend completion and integration work, the foundation provides an excellent starting point for a full-featured project management solution.

-The platform's modular design, comprehensive database schema, and modern technology stack make it suitable for organizations of various sizes, from small teams to larger enterprises, with clear paths for scaling and feature enhancement.
+The Draft_2 Project Management Platform is a local desktop application for project and team management, with a strong foundation in Python and PySide6/QML.
+While several advanced features are planned, the current implementation provides robust project, task, user, and team management for local use.